ThePython10110/ExchangeClone/README.md

 <details><summary>Look at this fancy expanding changelog</summary>

 ### v7.3
+* Renamed Alchemical Tome to Tome of Knowledge, and made it uncraftable by default.

 ### v7.2
 * The Gem of Eternal Density now has filter options, accessed with left click (requested by @programmerjake).